hyosung11/Launch-School/notes.md

 3. Are there any blockers or impediments preventing you from doing your work?
    * Eyes felt tired from all the screen time yesterday.
 I need to do some eye diverging exercises regularly.

 10:18 looked at LS solution for `sum_or_product.js` and refactored it a little.
 I decided not to go through other examples or do the further discussion prompt right now.
 Baby steps baby!

 Prior, I reviewed and edited about 35 Anki cards.

 10:46 submitted `short_long_short.js` solution.
 Seemed easy and I was able to catch my mistake and fix it.

+11:13 lower back feels tight from sitting.
+I'm going to my standing desk now.